buildit/storybook-addon-blabbr/README.md

-# storybook-addon-reviewer
+# storybook-addon-blabbr

-Component reviewer for React Storybook
+Component reviewer and approver for React Storybook.

 ## Usage
 You can setup the plugin to either show the comment in a separate panel or inline in the story.